 I joined the then School of Languages, Cultures and Religions at Stirling University in 2006, after having taught at Bonn University (Germany) and previously at St Andrews University.
 I have academic degrees in Amerindian Studies and Cultural Anthropology (German M.A., Dr. phil., Habilitation).

 Amerindian languages and cultures, especially Andes – Quechua, Aymara, Chipaya; ethnohistory, ethnolinguistics, Christianisation

 My research focuses on Amerindian cultures and languages, and on the Andean peoples of South America in particular.
 In order to understand the complex history and cultural developments of indigenous peoples better, it is important to take an inter- and cross-disciplinary approach.
 Therefore in my research I combine ethnohistory, cultural anthropology and ethnolinguistics, and translation studies – fields that enable me to study the culture and language of the so-called ‘indigenous peoples’.
 The combination of different research perspectives and approaches takes into account the changes those peoples have undergone and are still undergoing.
 Multiple and multilayered influences have shaped contemporary indigenous life, which is now closely related to, involved with and in some instances amalgamated with that of the modern, postcolonial nation-states of which the indigenous peoples form a vital part.

 A major research theme of mine has been for many years the Christianisation of the Andean peoples, and in particular the role the implementation of the Christian doctrine using the main native languages (above all Quechua and Aymara) has played in the colonial era, partly shaping modern Andean religion.

 In August 2011 I received a nine-month AHRC fellowship (GBP 68,572) to complete a book (in Spanish) on “Interlacing Two Worlds: The Creation of a Colonial Quechua Verbal Art.”

-I was co-organiser of the Henkel Foundation funded conference on ‘European-indigenous Trans/Mission: Translation Strategies in Colonial Latin America’ at the Free University of Berlin in October 2011 and will edit selected papers.
+I was co-organiser of the Henkel Foundation funded conference on ‘European-indigenous Trans/Mission: Translation Strategies in Colonial Latin America’ at the Free University of Berlin in October 2011 and edited a volume with selected papers.

 At the 2012 International Congress of Americanists I organised the symposium on “Entre conversión, inversión y subversión: Los textos en lenguas amerindias escritos por autores indígenas en la época colonial” which took place in Vienna (http://www.translatingchristianities.stir.ac.uk/call-for-papers-ica-wien-2012-entre-conversion-inversion-y-subversion-los-textos-en-lenguas-amerindias-escritos-por-autores-indigenas-en-la-epoca-colonial/).